Chinthana Vidanage

-Chinthana Geetal Vidanage (born December 31, 1981) is a Sri Lankan weightlifter.
-He won a gold medal in the men's 62 kg category weightlifting; the first weightlifting gold medal for Sri Lanka in the 2006 Commonwealth Games held in Australia.
+Chinthana Geetal Vidanage (born 31 December 1981) is a Sri Lankan weightlifter.
+He won a gold medal in the men's 62 kg category weightlifting; the first weightlifting gold medal for Sri Lanka in the 2006 Commonwealth Games held in Melbourne, Australia.
 In, 2011 Vidanage was banned for four years for violating anti-doping rules.

 He was born in Polonnaruwa.
 Vidanage was a student of Polonnaruwa Royal Central College.

 Vidanage has qualified to compete for Sri Lanka at the 2022 Commonwealth Games in Birmingham, England.

 Drugs

 A urine sample provided by Vidanage in April 2011 at the 2011 Asian Weightlifting Championships in China was found to have metabolites of two methylhexanamine, which is banned by the World Anti-Doping Agency.
 Vidanage admitted taking the drug "unknowingly".
 The International Weightlifting Federation subsequently banned him for four years.